 - A £200,000 campaign to prevent trachoma and blindness in children in Thanh Hoa Province in Vietnam.

 - An audiology and ear health project in Pakse, in southern Laos.

 - Provision of incubators, paediatric equipment and eye-surgery microscopes at Ha Tinh General Hospital.

 - A program of aid to provide healthcare, medical screening and operations, and to support a breakfast club, run by Helping Hands in rural Cambodia.

 - A First Aid Project providing medical aid to children living and working on Stung Meanchey Municipal Dump in Phnom Penh.

 The charity is now run by a small group of Trustees who raise funds and decide upon their disbursement to the charity’s projects in South-East Asia.
 Trustees make regular visits to Vietnam, Laos and Cambodia to monitor spending and evaluate the projects.
 Mary Lidgard is the Honorary Secretary.

 Keeping in Touch

 The charity’s supporters are kept in touch through the publication of a quarterly ‘Bulletin’ and are invited to attend the Annual General Meeting which is usually held in the spring.
 For many years the AGM was held at the House of Commons, but latterly it has been hosted by the Vietnamese Ambassador at the Embassy in London.
 Over the years the editor of the ‘Bulletin’ has been Dr Joan McMichael, Professor Ted Shellard, Margaret Methley and Peter Lacy.
 The present editor is Peter Lidgard.
-It is still posted quarterly to about 800 supporters, but an increasing number are now sent by email.
-Any donation no matter how small, to help the charity with its work, means that the donor’s name is added to the mailing list and the Bulletins are then sent, free of charge.
+It is still posted quarterly to about 200 supporters, but an increasing number are now sent by email.
+Any donation, no matter how small, to help the charity with its work, means that, if requested the donor’s name may be added to the mailing list, and the Bulletins can then be sent, free of charge.